josephwilk/strangeloop2014/readme.md

                "Y88P"
 ```

-Overtone is a Clojure client to the SuperCollider sound engine.
+Overtone, a Clojure framework provides a lot of freedom, but at the cost of being more verbose and requiring you to build your own abstractions.
+It is a Clojure client to the SuperCollider sound engine.

 http://overtone.github.io